CISecurity/CCPA-Docs/docs/User Guide for CLI.md

 	> Assessor-CLI.bat -i

-Execute an assessment of a benchmark/data-stream in "interactive" mode, selecting a benchmark from a location relative to a specific folder:

-	> Assessor-CLI.bat -i -d C:\CIS\My-Benchmarks

 Execute an assessment of an OVAL Definitions file in "interactive" mode:

 	> Assessor-CLI.bat -i -o

-Execute an assessment of an OVAL Definitions file in "interactive" mode, selecting the definitions file from a location relative to a specific folder:

-	> Assessor-CLI.bat -i -o -d C:\CIS\My-Benchmarks

 Execute an assessment or set of assessments using information found in a saved configuration XML file: